Don’t Risk Rejection at the Airport

 What Counts as Dangerous Goods?

-Many everyday products are classified as dangerous goods and require special documentation:
+Many everyday products are classified as dangerous goods and require special documentation for air and sea transport.

 Lithium Batteries